hofstadter-io/hof/docs/draft/full-example/_index.md

 ---

 {{<lead>}}
-This section expands on our first-example.
+This section expands on our the-walkthrough.
 We can import and reuse the generator.
 We'll build a full-stack application with many extras from a unified design.